 Welcome to St Augustine’s.
 Please click on the links above to find out more about our church and facilities.

-Serves tea, coffee and cakes every Friday morning from 10:45 am, run by Richmond Road Residents’ Association supported by the Church.
+Serves tea, coffee and cakes every Monday and Friday morning from 10:45 am, run by Richmond Road Residents’ Association supported by the Church.

 All profits go towards improving the facilities at St Augustine’s and to other local charities.